 Holt is a medium-sized town located in the state of Michigan.
 With a population of 24,316 people and four constituent neighborhoods, Holt is the 57th largest community in Michigan.

-Unlike some towns, Holt isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Holt are a mix of both white- and blue-collar jobs.
-Overall, Holt is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Holt who work in office and administrative support (16.05%), management occupations (12.34%), and sales jobs (8.47%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Holt is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Holt is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Holt who work in office and administrative support (16.06%), management occupations (12.80%), and sales jobs (8.88%).

 Also of interest is that Holt has more people living here who work in computers and math than 95% of the places in the US.

 Holt is a somewhat ethnically-diverse town.
 The people who call Holt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holt residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Holt include English, Irish, Polish, and Dutch.
+Important ancestries of people in Holt include English, Irish, Dutch, and Polish.

 The most common language spoken in Holt is English.
 Other important languages spoken here include Spanish and Vietnamese.